OrsonDWitt/OrsonDWitt.github.io/_posts/2020-03-04-development-roadmap.md

 |           Music           |      25%     |         September 2020         |
 |        Achievements       |      23%     |          October 2020          |
 |        Steam cards        |      0%      |          October 2020          |

-6. Music - 50%
-6.1.
-Get composers on board...........100%
-Two great composers with experience in recreating Ancient Egyptian music have agreed to be a part of the project.
-6.2.
-Figure out the best-fitting tunes for the game........0% 6.3.
-Loop & edit........0%
-Talks ongoing with a professional musician
-6.4.
-Implement to fit into the story............0% Story has to be complemented with music in a fitting way.

-7. Extras
-7.1.
-Weighing of the heart....0%
-The judgement of Osiris; the final screen that, Telltale Games-like, shows the highlights of your game, and, Civilizion-like, makes up a name for you that best describes your reign.
-7.1.
-Release for Mac....0%
-7.2.
-Achievements......23%
-From time to time, I think of achievements that can be implemented and write descriptions for them.
-7/30 so far.
-7.3.
-Localization.......0%
-Some people expressed willingness to help localize the game for Russian audience 7.4.
-Credits menu.......0%